selwynpolit/d9book/book/nodes_n_fields.md

 $ref_nid = $node->field_sf_contract_ref->target_id;
 ```

-Here is a longer version which is most useful when you expect there to
-be multiple values, as you could do a `foreach` loop thru them.
+Here is a version for when you expect multiple values, as you could do a `foreach` loop thru them.

-Here we call `referencedEntities()` on the result of the `get` which returns an array of nodes
+We call `get` and then `referencedEntities()` which returns an array of nodes

 ```php
 $node_to_update->get('field_sf_contract_ref')->referencedEntities();